-Warning: Never disconnect a battery cable while the engine is running to "test" the alternator.
-Doing so can cause high voltage spikes that can damage the alternator as well as other electronics.
+Warning: Never disconnect a battery cable while the engine is running to "test" your alternator.
+Doing so can produce a high voltage spike that may damage the alternator or other electronics.

 The alternator is the heart of the charging system.
 It generates all the power needed to keep the battery fully charged and to operate everything electrical in the vehicle.
 The alternator is mounted on the engine and is belt-driven off the crankshaft pulley by a serpentine belt or v-belt.
 The alternator produces alternating current (AC), which is converted to direct current (DC) by a six diode rectifier, which is usually located inside the back of the unit.
 Diodes only pass current in one direction, which is how they convert AC current to DC.
 Three positive diodes control the positive side of the AC sine wave, while three negative diodes control the negative side.

 The alternator's charging output increases in proportion to the electrical load on the charging system and engine speed.
 Output is low at idle and increases with RPM.
 Maximum output is typically achieved at speeds above 2,500 RPM.